-Sports studies candidates will have the knowledge, skills and dispositions to be able to demonstrate their:
+Sports leadership candidates will have the knowledge, skills and dispositions to be able to demonstrate their:

 - Knowledge of history, philosophy, mission, personal, and professional identity.

 - Knowledge of working with diverse populations within multiple types of sports administration, and sports-related settings and provide evidence of their ability to be an effective leader.

 - Knowledge of organization, leadership, and planning for a variety of situations.

 - Knowledge of research and the appropriate use of research in papers, projects, and for problem-solving and critical thinking.

 - Knowledge related to the collection and interpretation of data and the effective use of data-driven decision-making in an ethical and moral manner with attention to the decision-making process and its impact on others (e.g., employees, those being served, and the broader community).